thundercore/token-list/README.md

-# How to add  your Token to ThunderCore Hub ⚡️
+# How to add  your Token to TT Wallet ⚡️

 ## Intro
-This intro shows you how to list your token on to the ThunderCore Hub, a cryptocurrency wallet with a DAU (Daily Average Users) exceeding 70K.
+This intro shows you how to list your token on to the TT Wallet, a cryptocurrency wallet with a DAU (Daily Average Users) exceeding 70K.
 Your tokens will have a chance of achieving great success!

 ThunderCore strives to create a platform full of opportunities, rich with content and have many users for developers.
 You can achieve your dreams here in the ThunderCore community!